 IvyGene has been commercially available since January 2018.

-We suggest you order kits to align closely with the patient’s appointment.
+Timing: We suggest you order kits to align closely with the patient’s appointment.
 The tubes inside the kits have an expiration date and must be kept at room temperature while stored in your office.
 Kits should arrive to your office in 4-6 business days.

 Provider Account: Payment is typically through the Provider’s account and will be charged upon receipt of the sample at the laboratory.